What is the current VAT registration threshold in the United Kingdom? We show this year's sales tax thresholds in simple table format.

 Note: VAT taxable turnover amounts to the total value of everything you sell or supply that is not exempt.

-The Government has references on historical information about VAT thresholds.
+The Government has references on historical information about VAT registration thresholds.
 This is the best place to check whether you should have been registered for previous tax years.